 If you’re teaching your kids about American business, you can show them the massive monument that belongs to John D. Rockefeller.
 The 65 tall piece of granite that weighs in at over 350,000 pounds is sure to impress.
 This park-like cemetery is free to visitors after registering at the cemetery office.

 Stare at a masterpiece at the Cleveland Museum of Art

-We’ve taken our children twice (once at 8, 4, and 2 and another time at 9, 7, and 3).
+We’ve been to the CMA three times with our young family.
 While their favorites so far were the Armor Court, and the escalator (LOL), it has been a positive for us to expose our children to art at a young age!
 Maybe the biggest question came from our son – who wondered why there were so many naked people!
 If nothing else, it’s a great way to spend a cold day in Cleveland – and sitting inside the museum’s atrium it feels like you’re outside in the sun.